Forms & Resources

 When does the season begin/end?

-The official boating season is from May 1st until October 31st.
+The official boating season is TBD.

 I am going out of town.
 Can my friend just put his/her boat in my slip/mooring/star dock until I come back?

 Mooring assignments are not transferable.
 The harbor manager may allow your friend to moor his/her boat provided that the location is not given to a transient boater and your friend must pay all transient fees.